bradleyboehmke/uc-bana-4080/README.md

 * Apply, compare, and contrast various predictive modeling techniques.
 * Have the resources and understanding to continue advancing your data mining and analysis capabilities.

+## Material

+This course is split into two main sections - <u>***Data Wrangling***</u> and <u>***Machine Learning***</u>.
+The data wrangling section will provide you the fundamental skills required to acquire, munge, transform, manipulate, and visualize data in a computing environment that fosters reproducibility.
+The primary course material for this section is provided via this [free online book](https://bradleyboehmke.github.io/uc-bana-7025/).

+The second section focused on machine learning section will expose you to several algorithms to identify hidden patterns and relationships within your data.
+The primary course material for this part of the course is provided via this [free online book](https://bradleyboehmke.github.io/uc-bana-4080/).
+There will also be recorded lectures and additional supplementary resources provided via Canvas.

 ## Content Covered